Young Harris College: Student life

 The college offers various opportunities for students to engage, socialize and participate in organizations relating to academic topics, intramural and club sports, media and publications, service, special interest, spiritual and religious, student government and Greek life.

 Greek system

 The roots of the Young Harris Greek system began with the men's debating societies of the late 1880s.
-The Young Harris Debating Society (YHDS) and the Phi Chi Debating Society (PC) were academic in nature, and lasted through the 1950s.
-Young Harris women formed the literary societies Susan B. Harris Society (EBE) and Phi Delta Society (PD).

 During the 1960s, these organizations became more social than academic.
-YHDS was chartered as Upsilon Delta Sigma fraternity in 1967 and paired up with the Susan B. Harris Society, which became known as Sigma Beta Sigma sorority.
-Phi Chi fraternity linked to Phi Delta sorority.
-On January 3, 1968, Kappa Tau Omega became the third fraternity on campus with nine charter members.
-Alpha Iota formed as the third sorority in the early 1970s.
-In the fall of 1987, Zeta Pi formed as the fourth fraternity on campus.
-The three other sororities on campus are Delta Phi Epsilon, Gamma Psi and Phi Alpha Phi.
+Alpha Iota (local) was formed as the third sorority in 1973.
+In the fall of 1987, Zeta Pi (local) formed as the fourth fraternity on campus.
+The three other sororities on campus are Delta Phi Epsilon (local), Gamma Psi (local) and Phi Alpha Phi, a Christian-themed local.